 If you are interested in finding out how to become a health and safety practitioners, there are a variety of factors to consider, such as the university degrees, necessary vocational qualifications, industry knowledge, and a career to building up your practical health and safety experience.

-With a health and safety adviser, for example:
+According to Prospects, with a health and safety adviser, for example:

 - Starting salaries for health and safety advisers are usually in the region of £24,000 to £32,000.

 - The role of senior health and safety adviser attracts a salary of around £40,000 to £55,000.